open/close all folders

 - Back from the Dead: He has the power to temporarily revive the dead long enough for them to finish any Unfinished Business.
 Usually it results in someone's Karmic Death.

-- I See Dead People: He's an itako, which allows him to communicate with the dead by touching a corpse.
+- I See Dead People: Pun aside, he's an itako, which allows him to communicate with the dead by touching a corpse.
 That itako are supposed to be women doesn't seem to stop him.
 Every time he uses the power, though, the ghost of a blind priestess appears behind him.
 It may be an ancestor of his doing the actual work.

 - Screw This, I'm Outta Here!: Tries to do this in the first volume, not wanting to mix in with a group of weirdos who like dead bodies a little too much.
 Then his I See Dead People ability got exposed, and the rest is history.